Peuuuur-Noel/unraid-web-push-notification/README.md

 * Mobile (Apple):
   * Safari

-I don't have access to an iPhone/iPad, so I can't test Safari on it.
+I don't have access to an iPhone/iPad, so I can't test on it.

 ## Mobile devices

-Notifications may not arrive instantly.
+Notification may not arrive instantly.
 It will depend on several factors: OS deep sleep, power management profile, frozen application when idle, battery level, network usage, ... and the way notifications are implemented (see this [comment](https://issues.chromium.org/issues/41351071#comment57) for Android on Chromium Issue Tracker).

 ## Ressources